mpsaavedra/musala-drones/README.md

 All tests that require database access used an in __In-Memory__ database, that is prepopulated by the same Database seeder that populate the project.

+### Test using Hub application

+The application in the Hub directory provides a simple simulation process of communication with drones to query for battery level, **THIS APP IS NOT FULLY TESTED** so you could run the Api application and the the Hub application and both interact to retrieve the battery levels.

 ## Project structure and design